mishasharmaa/InfoVisualization/README.md

 - Gain an understanding of time series data.
 - Understand how to convey statistical relationships through visualizations effectively.
 - Become proficient in visualization languages (R language).

+# Worksheets and Final Project

+In this repository, you will find the worksheets I have completed, as well as the final project in the course.